mdurantejr/kafka-learning/README.md

 This repo contains the material produced as outcome of kafka learning courses.

-Code formatting, coding standards and best practices are not the main focus and, thefore, not strictly respected in the code found in this repository.
+Code formatting, coding standards and best practices are not the main focus and, therefore, not strictly respected in the code found in this repository.

 ## References